-Biden Aims to Rebuild ‘Blue Wall' in Appeal to Autoworkers
+Biden Aims to Rebuild ‘blue Wall' in Appeal to Autoworkers

 The state's unemployment rate spiked at 24% in April, according to the Bureau of Labor Statistics.
 It has since recovered to 8.7%, but Michigan has nearly 414,500 fewer jobs than it did when Trump was inaugurated.

-Previewing the president's own trip, the Trump campaign looked to paint Biden as deferential on China, arguing that he cost American industrial workers their jobs.
-Trump's allies have long credited his hawkish China stance in 2016 as helping him win the industrial Midwest, which suffered job losses overseas that Trump blamed on Obama-era trade policies.
+Previewing the president's own Michigan trip, the Trump campaign looked to paint Biden as deferential on China.
+Trump's allies have long credited his hawkish stance toward Beijing in 2016 as helping him win the industrial Midwest, which suffered job losses overseas that Trump blamed on Obama-era trade policies.

-Trump aides have frequently repeated claims about Biden’s ties to Beijing, but that's proven problematic in light of Trump’s own kind words for China earlier this year in the early days of the pandemic.
-They have also ignored the Obama-Biden administration’s efforts to save the American automotive industry, based in Michigan, after 2008’s recession.
+Trump aides have frequently repeated claims about Biden’s ties to China, but that's proven problematic in light of Trump’s own kind words for that country earlier this year at the start of the pandemic.
+They also have also ignored the Obama-Biden administration’s efforts to save the American automotive industry, based in Michigan, after 2008’s recession.

 “Joe Biden is going to the state of Michigan to pretend to be a friend and ally to workers in the industrial heartland,” said Steve Cortes, Trump campaign senior adviser, “but he has proven over and over that he is a globalist and a corporatist who, as senator from Delaware, well represented corporate interests over American workers.”

-Trump supporters maintain that the president has fulfilled his job creation promises and was only temporarily sidetracked by the pandemic.
-But the jobs numbers show that hiring at factories across the Midwest — including in Michigan, Ohio and Wisconsin — began to stall and then decline in the summer of 2019.
+Trump supporters maintain that the president fulfilled his job creation promises and was only temporarily sidetracked by the pandemic.
+But hiring at factories across the Midwest — including in Michigan, Ohio and Wisconsin — actually began to stall and then decline in the summer of 2019.

 Trump won Michigan by the narrowest margin of any state in 2016 — fewer than 11,000 votes — and Democrats made huge gains there in the midterms, winning every major statewide office and a handful of congressional seats as well.